Universal features of entanglement entropy in the honeycomb Hubbard model

+A fundamental ingredient of our algorithm involves imbedding the Grover factor $\det(g^{s_1,s_2}_{C})$ directly into the DQMC configurational weight, as required to sample from the distribution in Eq. (\ref{eq:Zlam}).
+The inclusion of this factor is what effectively allows for importance sampling of the otherwise exponentially rare configurations appearing in Eq. (\ref{eq:eS2}).
+However, to include this factor in a manner that is both computationally efficient and numerically stable requires the resolution of a serious technical challenge, as we now describe.

+Standard implementations of DQMC maintain an efficient computational complexity of $\mathcal{O}(N_{\tau} N^3_{\text{site}})$ by avoiding the explicit computation of fermionic determinants [\onlinecite{Loh1992:DQMC},\onlinecite{Assaad2008:DQMC}].
+This technique relies on access to the equal-time Green's function $G^s_{ij}(\tau)$ located at the imaginary time slice that is being updated.
+However, the Grover factor is always expressed in terms of Green's functions at a fixed imaginary time slice $G^s_{ij}(\theta)$, where observables are computed.
+Na\"ively it would appear that the dependence of the configurational weight (including the Grover factor) on two different sets of Green's functions would render the standard fast update formulas inapplicable, making simulations prohibitively costly.
+In the supplementary material [\onlinecite{suppmat}] we show how this crucial technical hurdle is overcome by making use of imaginary time displaced Green's functions [\onlinecite{Feldbacher2001:EfficientTimeDisp}], a standard object in most DQMC simulations.

-{\em Model:} As a benchmark system for this method, we choose the half-filled Hubbard model on the honeycomb lattice:
+{\em Model:} As a benchmark system for our new method we select a classic model of interacting fermions in two dimensions: the Hubbard model on the honeycomb lattice at half filling.
+The Hamiltonian is given by

+The restriction to half filling ensures the absence a sign problem, which equally applies to our generalized ensemble in Eq. (\ref{eq:Zlam}).
 This model is known to host a semi-metal phase with a gapless Dirac spectrum up to $U_c \approx 3.8$ [\onlinecite{Sorella2012:Absence},\onlinecite{Assaad2013:Pinning}], beyond which the system enters a Mott insulating antiferromagnetically ordered phase with Goldstone modes from the spontaneous breaking of spin rotation symmetry.
 The critical point at $U_c=3.8$ is in the GNY chiral Heisenberg universality class [\onlinecite{Herbut2006:Honeycomb}].